man-group/dtale/README.md

 |------|----------|-------|
 |![](https://raw.githubusercontent.com/man-group/dtale/master/docs/images/Correlations_col1.png)|![](https://raw.githubusercontent.com/man-group/dtale/master/docs/images/Correlations_col2.png)|![](https://raw.githubusercontent.com/man-group/dtale/master/docs/images/Correlations_both.png)|

+#### Heat Map
-- **Heat Map**: this will hide any non-float columns (with the exception of the index on the right) and apply a color to the background of each cell
+This will hide any non-float columns (with the exception of the index on the right) and apply a color to the background of each cell
   - Each float is renormalized to be a value between 0 and 1.0
   - Each renormalized value is passed to a color scale of red(0) - yellow(0.5) - green(1.0)
 ![](https://raw.githubusercontent.com/man-group/dtale/master/docs/images/Heatmap.png)